Key Headquarters Personnel

 Judy Deane, Deputy Director

 Judy Deane joined George Mason University’s Terrorism, Transnational Crime and Corruption Center as a Senior Policy Fellow in November 2012, and became deputy director in 2014.
-During her time with TraCCC, she has served as project manager for TraCCC projects on wildlife crime in South Africa and Tanzania.
+During her time with TraCCC, she has served as project manager for TraCCC projects on wildlife crime in South Africa and Tanzania, and on illicit antiquities trade from Iraq and Syria.
 She has been lead researcher on projects on corruption in Russia and Ukraine.